Middle Brighton railway station

-Middle Brighton railway station is located on the Sandringham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Brighton, and it opened on 21 December 1861 as Church Street.
-It was renamed Middle Brighton on 1 January 1867.
+Middle Brighton railway station is a commuter railway station on the Sandringham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Brighton, in Melbourne, Victoria, Australia.
+Middle Brighton station is a ground level host station, featuring two side platforms.
+It opened on 21 December 1861.

+Initially opened as Church Street, the station was given its current name of Middle Brighton on 1 January 1867.

 History

 Middle Brighton station opened on 21 December 1861, when the railway line from North Brighton was extended to Brighton Beach.

 In 1926, a crossover located between both platforms was abolished.
 In 1942, a siding was removed.

-In 1963, boom barriers replaced interlocked gates at the Church Street level crossing, located at the Down end of the station.
+In 1963, boom barriers replaced interlocked gates at the Church Street level crossing, located at the down end of the station.
 The signal box that protected the level crossing was also abolished during this time.

 Platforms and services

 Middle Brighton has two side platforms.
 It is serviced by Metro Trains' Sandringham line services.

 On weekdays, two early morning services originate from Middle Brighton.
 These services are formed by empty trains directly from the stabling yard at Brighton Beach.